iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___6.0.4/report.md

 > Good app love you can name deliveries, however when you recieve a push notification and pull down your notification drawer usually there isn't enough room to display the full notification so I press on it assuming it will open the app and display the notification in full but it doesn't it just opens the app normally and the notification is lost.
 Otherwise a great app.<br> :date: __2020-11-21 09:40:21__

+> A bit iffy.
+Sometimes info is spot on, other times non existent, or plain wrong.
+Not really good enough for what they consider to be a Premium Brand.
+Sort yourselves out!<br> :date: __2020-11-20 11:01:26__

 #### 2-star reviews